VDW-GNNs: Vector diffusion wavelets for geometric graph neural networks: Introduction

 \section{Introduction}

-The field of Geometric Deep Learning (GDL) \citep{bronstein2017geometric,bronstein2021geometric}, aims to extend the success of deep learning to data sets with geometric structure such as graphs and manifolds.
-Crucially, most GDL methods aim to represent the data points in a manner that respects the intrinsic symmetries of the data set.
-That is, two data points will be represented the same way if they differ only by an uninformative deformation such as the relabeling of the vertices of a graph or a global isometry of a manifold. \emph{In this paper, we will focus on geometric graphs where the vertices lie in Euclidean space $\mathbb{R}^d$ and we have both scalar- and vector-valued node features.} Accordingly, following the lead of equivariant GNNs \citep{satorras2021n,batzner20223,han2022geometrically,duval2023hitchhiker}, we will aim to produce a method which has desirable symmetries with respect to rigid motions in $\mathbb{R}^d$.
+The field of Geometric Deep Learning (GDL) \citep{bronstein2017geometric,bronstein2021geometric} aims to extend the success of deep learning to data sets with geometric structure such as graphs and manifolds.
+Crucially, most GDL methods aim to represent the data points in a manner that respects the intrinsic structure {and symmetries of the data \citep{borde2025mathematical}}.
+Furthermore, they aim to represent two data points the same way if they differ only by an uninformative deformation, such as the relabeling of the vertices of a graph or a global isometry of a manifold \citep{li2025completeness, wang2021stabilityrel, perlmutter2020geometric}. \emph{In this paper, we focus on geometric graphs where the vertices lie in Euclidean space $\mathbb{R}^D$, with both scalar- and vector-valued node features.}

+In some cases, we assume that the vertices lie upon an unknown $d$-dimensional manifold $\mathcal{M}$ with $d<D$.
+In these cases, we will generally assume that the features take (vector) values in the tangent bundle $\mathcal{T}\mathcal{M}$, and our method will aim to leverage this intrinsic low-dimensional structure.
+Additionally, when appropriate, we will show that our method has desirable symmetries with respect to rigid motions in the ambient space $\mathbb{R}^D$, following the lead of equivariant GNNs \citep{satorras2021n,han2022geometrically,duval2023hitchhiker}.

-The most prominent success of GDL has been the rise of Graph Neural Networks (GNNs) \citep{kipf2016semi,velivckovic2017graph,xu2018how,khemani2024review}.
-Most common GNNs are based on the \emph{message-passing} paradigm in which each node is represented in a manner informed by its immediate neighbors, often by local averaging.
-However, despite their success, message-passing networks come with some well-known limitations.
-Because of the use of local averaging operations, the number of layers must be kept small (typically two or three) in order to prevent the \emph{oversmoothing} problem.
-However, this introduces a new problem, \emph{underreaching}, in which case the GNN is unable to capture global structure.
+Most common GNNs are based on the \emph{message-passing} paradigm in which each node is represented in a manner informed by its immediate neighbors, often by local averaging \citep{kipf2016semi,velivckovic2017graph,xu2018how,khemani2024review}.
+This promotes similar representations for adjacent vertices, which is a useful heuristic for, e.g., node-classification tasks on homophilous citation networks.
+However, after each layer of a simple message passing network, the representation of each node becomes progressively smoother.
+Therefore, in such networks, the total number of layers must be kept small, typically to two or three, to avoid oversmoothing \citep{nt2019revisiting, qureshi2023limits}, where the node representations become increasingly similar, thus limiting their utility for machine learning tasks unless additional mechanisms or connections are added to the network.
+On the other hand, since each message-passing layer acts locally, this {may create} a new problem: \emph{underreaching} \citep{lu2024nodemixup}, in which the network struggles with tasks requiring the utilization of long-range interactions.